Josh Rojas Preview, Player Props: Mariners vs. Rays

-Josh Rojas -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Aaron Civale on the hill, on September 9 at 4:05 PM ET.
+Josh Rojas -- .190 average over his past 10 games -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Zach Eflin on the mound, on September 10 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Rays.
+He had a one-hit performance in his last game (1-for-2) against the Rays.

 Josh Rojas Game Info & Props vs. the Rays